microsoft/kinect-ripple/README.md

-kinect-ripple
+Kinect-Ripple
 =============

 *****************************************************************************************************************
-Kinect Ripple is a dual projection based infotainment system that comes with fully customizable interactive floor and screen.

-Kinect Ripple simple UI framework allows you to quickly add, edit and build integrated experiences on top of it.
-As the name suggests, ‘Kinect Ripple’ has the power to create new waves by integrating multiple, unique experiences in a single set-up through ‘gamification of knowledge’.
+Kinect-Ripple is a dual projection based infotainment system that comes with fully customizable interactive floor and screen.
+With Ripple, the user can interact with the system using body gestures as with XBOX and in addition to it, the user is provided with a set of live tiles on the floor which are activated depending on the position of the user.
+Named ‘Ripple’, the system is aimed to open a plethora of opportunities in the space of entertainment, social, education, fitness and business scenarios.
+‘Ripple’ has the power to create new waves by integrating multiple and unique experiences in a single set-up through ‘gamification of knowledge’.

-The system is portable with quick setup (msi), auto-calibration of hardware with software and SDK, and easy customization with Content Editor
+The system is portable and robust with quick setup (msi), auto-calibration of hardware with software and SDK, and easy customization with Content Editor.
+Kinect-Ripple's simple content editor allows you to quickly add, edit and build integrated experiences on top of it without even writing a single line of code.
+For developes, it provides a interface to develope interactive apps using HTML5 and javascript.

 ******************************************************************************************************************